hpehl/wado/README.md

-  dc        Start and stop a domain controller hc        Start and stop a host controller topology  Start and stop a topology defined as YAML ps        List running images console   Open the management console cli       Connect to the CLI
+  dc        Start and stop a domain controller hc        Start and stop a host controller topology  Start and stop a topology defined as YAML images    List all available standalone, domain and host controller images ps        List running images console   Open the management console cli       Connect to the CLI